ShauryaKhanna7/CodeLibrary/README.md

 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning app developmenet
 - 📫 You can reach me by mailing on shauryakhanna0701@gmail.com
-- ⚡ Fun fact: Fun fact is this that yo cqan access the free codes from this repository
+- ⚡ Fun fact: Fun fact is this that you can access the free codes from this repository